Spin liquid phase in the Hubbard model: Luttinger-Ward analysis of the slave-rotor formalism: Current, Energy Current, and Heat Current Density Operators and Their Correlation Functions on the Lattice

 where $\boldsymbol{a}_{i}$ represents the lattice vector.
 The term $\cos(\phi_{i})$ represents the cosine of the angle between the lattice vector and the direction of the energy flow (in this case, evidently the $x$-direction).
 The angle $\phi_{i}$ is defined as $\phi_{i}=\arctan(a_{1,y}/a_{1,x})$.
-By Fourier transforming the energy flow density into the crystal momentum representation, it becomes:
+By Fourier transforming the energy flow density into the crystal momentum representation, the $x$-component becomes: